-For an additional amount for "Child Nutrition Programs", \$8,800,000,000 to remain available until September 30, 2021, to prevent, prepare for, and respond to coronavirus, domestically or internationally: Provided.
-That such amount is designated by the Congress as being for an omorgoncy requirement pursuant to section 251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Act of 1985.
+For an additional amount for "Child Nutrition Programs", \$8,800,000,000 to remain available until September 30, 2021, to prevent, prepare for, and respond to coronavirus, domestically or internation-ally: Provided, That such amount is des-ignated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.

-SUPPLEMENTAL NUTRITION ASSISTANCE
+SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM

-PROGRAM

-For an additional amount for "Supplemental Nutrition Assistance Program", \$15,810,000,000, to remain available until September 30, 2021, to prevent, prepare for, and respond to coronavirus, domestically or internationally: Provided, That of the amount provided under this heading in this Act, \$15,510,000,000 shall be placed in a contingency reserve to be allocated as the Secrotary deems necessary to support participation should cost or participation exceed budget estimates to prevent, prepare for, and respond to coronavirus: Provided further.
-That of the amount provided under this maximum total compensation received by the officer or employee from the air carrier or contractor in calendar year 2019; and
+For an additional amount for "Supplemental Nutrition Assistance Program", \$16,810,000,000, to remain available until September 30, 2021, to prevent, prepare for, and respond to coronavirus, domestically internationally: Provided, That of That of the amount provided under this heading in this Act. \$15,510,000,000 shall be placed in a con-tingency reserve to be allocated as the Secrotary deems necessary to support participation should cost or participation exceed budget estimates to prevent, prepare for, and respond to coronavirus: Provided further, That of the amount provided under this maximum total compensation received by the officer or employee from the air carrier or contractor in calendar year 2019; and

-(3) no officer or employee of the eligible business whose total compensation exceeded \$3.000,000 in calendar year 2019 may receive during any 12 consecutive months of such period total compensation in excess of the sum 01-
+(3) no officer or employee of the eligible business whose total compensation exceeded \$3.000,000 in calendar year 2019 may receive during any 12 consecutive months of such period total compensation in excess of the sum of-

-(A) \$3.000.000; and
+(A) \$3,000,000; and

-(B) 50 percent of the excess over \$3,000,000 of the total compensation received by the offleer or employee from the eligible business in calondar year 2019.
+(B) 50 percent of the excess over \$3,000,000 of the total compensation received by the offleer or employee from the eligible business in calendar year 2019.

-(b) TOTAL COMPENSATION DEPINED .- In this section, the term "total compensation" includos salary, bonuses, awards of stock, and other financial benefits provided by an air carrier or contractor to an officer or umployee of the air carrier or contractor.
+(b) TOTAL COMPENSATION DEPINED.-In this section, the term "total compensation" includes salary, bonuses, awards of stock, and other financial benefits provided by an air carrier or contractor to an officer or omployee of the air carrier or contractor.
 SEC.
 4117.
 TAX PAYER PROTECTION.

-The Secretary may receive warrants, options, preferred stock, debt securities, notes, or other financial instruments issued by recipients of financial assistance under this subtitle which, in the sole determination of the Secretary, provide appropriate com-pensation to the Federal Government for the provision of the financial assistance.
+The Secretary may receive warrants, options, preferred stook, debt securities, notes, or other financial instruments issued by recipients of financial assistance under this subtitle which, in the sole determination of the Secretary, provide appropriate com-pensation to the Federal Government for the provision of the financial assistance.
 SEC.
 4118.
 REPORTS.